Practicing since 1997

 Jan Hueben joined the Oxford Animal Hospital team in March 2014.
 She earned her Associate’s degree in Veterinary Technology from Maple Woods Community College in May 1992.
 She enjoys working with a dedicated and caring team that works together with owners to nurture the human/pet bond and to practice preventive medicine tailored to each pet’s lifestyle.
 When she is not at work, she enjoys nature hikes, photography, reading, flower gardening and visiting museums of any type.
 Jan shares her home with two cats, Boris and Melvin, who were part of a feral litter she rescued at about 4 weeks of age.

 Cayley joined the Oxford staff in April 2017.
-She is currently attending Colby Community College to earn her degree in Veterinary Technology.
-She enjoys educating clients on preventative care and bonding with patients.
-In her free time, you can usually find Cayley at the dog park with her two dogs, Oy, a Golden Retriever, and Roxie, a senior Golden mix, or at the gym playing recreational sports.
+She is currently attending Colby Community College to earn her degree in Veterinary Nursing.
+She enjoys working in anesthetic procedures, educating clients on wellness and preventative care, and bonding with patients.

 Employee of the Month, January 2018